permitio/fga-tradeoffs/README.md

 ```

 #### Tests
-The main test file for the project, is the `index.js` file that contains 4 types of policy check that requires both conditions and relationships to be checked.
+The project's main test file is the `index.js` file, which contains four types of policy checks that require both conditions and relationships to be checked.

-All the tests are filtering the visits array and should return the following result.
+All the tests filter the visits array and should return the following result:
 ```javascript
 [true, false, false, false, true, true]
 ```